Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Related Work

-Many existing works tackle the challenging problem of differentiating through an optimization problem in the setting where a predictive model is employed to estimate parameters in the objective function.
-One of the pioneering works in this field was done by \citet{amos2017optnet}, which proposes a way to differentiate through convex quadratic programming problems by applying implicit differentiation of the Karush-Kuhn-Tucker optimality conditions.
-Later, \citet{agrawal2019differentiating} and \citet[Chapter 7]{amos2019differentiable} extended this approach by making use of the differentiation of the optimality conditions of conic programs.
-However, these methods are not directly applicable when the optimization problem is combinatorial, since the task loss is piecewise-constant in that setting, making the gradients nonexistent or zero.
-To overcome this issue, for the case of integer linear programming (ILP) problems, \citet{aaai/WilderDT19} proposed to add the Euclidean norm of the decision variables in order to smooth the problem and resolve the zero-valued gradients issue.
-Similarly, \citet{MandiNEURIPS2020} employed log-barrier regularization for smoothing.
+\paragraph{Differentiable Optimization} Many DFL methods make use of differentiable optimization, which is concerned with computing the Jacobian of an optimization problem's optimal solution with respect to the problem's parameters.
+A pioneering work in differentiable optimization is OptNet by \citet{amos2017optnet}, which differentiates through convex quadratic programming problems using implicit differentiation of the Karush-Kuhn-Tucker (KKT) optimality conditions.
+Later, \citet{agrawal2019differentiating} and \citet[Chapter 7]{amos2019differentiable} extended this approach by differentiating the optimality conditions of conic programs.
+However, these methods are not directly applicable to combinatorial optimization problems, since the solution, and hence the task loss, is piecewise-constant in that setting, making the gradients zero almost everywhere.

-Another type of approach was proposed by \citet{elmachtoub2022smart}, where rather than using analytical smoothing, a surrogate loss function was devised.
-This surrogate loss, named SPO+ loss, is a convex upper bound of the regret.
-The method involves computing a subgradient of this SPO+ loss, to use it in place of the exact gradient of the regret.
-Later works have also proposed alternative surrogate loss functions that reflect the decision quality, such as noise-contrastive estimation approach of \citet{mulamba2020contrastive}, and the learning to rank approaches by \citet{mandi2022decision}.
-Existing works that are closest to ours are \citet{blackbox,berthet2020learning} and \citet{niepert2021implicit}, where smoothing is achieved by perturbing the predictions.
-However, these methods assume that the objective function is linear and are not applicable when the predictions occur in the constraints.